 Combined application of principles of physical chemistry and biochemistry, materials engineering, to biomedical problems and products.
 Applications include implants and medical devices, drug delivery systems, cell culture processes, diagnostics, and bioseparations.
 Offered: jointly with CHEM E 490 A.

 Prerequisites by topic: Suggested Background by Topics: Cell biology, organic chemistry, physical chemistry, biochemistry.

-Required Textbook: Biomaterials Science, 2nd Edition (2004).
+Required Textbook: Biomaterials Science, 3rd Edition (2012).
 Edited by B. D. Ratner, A. S. Hoffman, F. Schoen, and J. Lemons.
-ISBN 0125824637 2004.
-Elsevier Academic Press NOTE: The third edition is supposed to be available in spring 2013 and if so will be used starting fall of 2013.
+ISBN 9780123746269.

 Course Objectives: The objectives of the course are to provide the students with:

 1. Knowledge of chemical and mechanical properties of materials currently used in devices used in contact with the body, their large impact on human health, and the major bodily reactions to the devices (ABET outcomes: h, j, l) – Assessed by: exams.

 2. The ability to apply principles in mathematics, science and engineering to the design and evaluation of biomaterials and biomedical devices (c, m) – Assessed by: failure mechanisms presentation, term paper, and exams.

 3. An overview of current limitations of biomedical devices and strategies being studied in both academia and industry to address these limitations (h, j) – Assessed by: exams, presentation on biomaterials in current devices, term paper.